 When designing forms, these tips can make them more readable and usable:

-• Groups of fields (i.e. checkboxes, radio buttons, etc.) should be contained within a <fieldset> that includes a <legend> element.
-The <legend> element holds the title for the grouped fields, which will be displayed on the page.
+- Groups of fields (i.e., checkboxes, radio buttons, etc.) should be contained within a <fieldset> that includes a <legend> element.
+The <legend> element contains the title of the grouped fields, which is displayed on the page.

-• Include ample white space between sections to provide a visual distinction across sections.
+- Include ample white space between sections to create a visual distinction.

 Single column forms

-• Forms are easiest to scan when form titles and fields are stacked in one column and aligned.
-This allows the eye to quickly scan down a single column instead of zig-zagging across multiple columns.
+- Forms are easiest to scan when form titles and fields are stacked in one column and aligned.
+This allows the eye to quickly scan down a single column rather than zig-zag across multiple columns.

 Form labels

-• For text fields, it is best practice to place labels above corresponding form fields in a form.
+- For text fields, it is best practice to place labels above the corresponding form fields.
 Place checkboxes and radio buttons to the right of each field.

-• Use a bolded font to help form labels stand out.
+- Use bold font to help labels stand out.
 A flag on whether the form field is required should be placed right after the label as well.
 This can be a red asterisk, red "REQUIRED" text, or something similar.
 Form labels can also contain brief instructions for the particular field; for example, Date (mm/dd/yyyy)

-• In addition to a label, each form field should have descriptive helper text and placeholder text.
-Left-aligning and stacking form labels over their respective fields improve scannability.
+- In addition to a label, each form field should include descriptive helper text and a placeholder.
+Left-aligning and stacking form labels over their respective fields improves scannability.
 Keep the labels short and sweet.

 Form fields

-• Form fields should have a clear, solid border color that meets color contrast against the background color and a background color that meets color contrast against the text within the field.
+- Form fields should have a clear, solid border color that meets color contrast with the background, and a background color that meets color contrast with the text within the field.

 Form field states